 Lord Waheed Alli stepped down as Chancellor of De Montfort University in July 2015.
 On 14 October 2015, the university confirmed that its new Chancellor will be Baroness Doreen Lawrence of Clarendon OBE.

-Baroness Lawrence will be invested as Chancellor of DMU at a special ceremony on campus on 22 January 2016.
+Baroness Lawrence was invested as Chancellor of DMU at a special ceremony on campus on 22 January 2016.

 As Chancellor, Baroness Lawrence is the ceremonial head of the university and acts as its figurehead and ambassador.